spirit-warrior/ammas-tour-2024/README.md

 ---

 We need the same type of lifting system for adjusting the height of Amma's chair during darshan.
 It would probably be much the same as the system for the peetham as described above.

+The height and other specifications will be posted here soon.

 </details>